JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 This way you can easily find all the cross-tenant private endpoint connections in your environment.

+And remember this is about _connectivity_ and you still have authentication and authorization on top of this.

 I hope you find this useful!